 Intersectional perspectives that explore how race and ethnicity connect with other identities, such as gender, sexuality, class, religion, national origin and citizenship

-See the Critical Race and Ethnic Studies program page for full degree requirements.
+See the DU Bulletin for full degree requirements.

 Tales from the Arabian Nights: Readings Across Time and Space

 The Tales of the Arabian Nights provide a unique platform for the discussion of current issues such as orientalism, stereotyping, and gender discrimination.
 In this course, we will select a handful of stories to serve as a catalyst for inquiry to show how this shared narrative passed on from generation to generation, has contributed to the creation of an ‘exotic’ East invented by the colonial West.
 We will show that the Middle East, like the rest of the world, is in a state of flux and the text is not a historical account of the medieval Arab world and cannot be viewed a-historically.
 We will unveil all the stereotypes that have been subtly, or not so subtly, implanted in the mind of the West through an often-erroneous portrayal of the Arab world.